Skip to content

 To get a better idea of the health of an application before deployment, many application security teams run a vulnerability scan using legacy static application security testing (SAST), searching for vulnerabilities that could lead to an application attack.
 However, one of the challenges of legacy SAST tools is the high volume of false positives they generate, which consumes valuable time on the part of the application security team to triage and diagnose.

-Another way in which application security teams find ARP poisoning vulnerabilities is through dynamic application security testing (DAST), which often helps identify weaknesses in an application's runtime.
+Another way in which application security teams find ARP poisoning vulnerabilities is through dyamic application security testing (DAST), which often helps identify weaknesses in an application's runtime.
 DAST stages an ARP spoofing attack, which observes how an application behaves in order to tweak security methods before deployment.
 DAST tools help developers understand the application’s line of protection better, but they are prone to errors and often miss vulnerabilities (false negatives) while also generating false positives.

 The challenge with legacy application security scanning approaches is that they approach security from the outside-in.
 Instead, a different approach that embeds security within applications using instrumentation is needed.
 When applications and application programming interfaces (APIs) are exercised in runtime, developers receive alerts within their IDE and continuous integration/continuous deployment (CI/CD) pipelines.
 Specialized application security experts are no longer needed to run tedious vulnerability scans and to interpret their results, flagging vulnerabilities and passing them back to development teams.
 Additionally, security instrumentation is continuous and in real time, which virtually eliminates false positives.
 This reduces the risk ARP poisoning poses.

-Stopping and Preventing ARP Poisoning Attacks
+Stopping and preventing ARP poisoning attacks

 Early detection of application vulnerabilities is the most aggressive approach to the prevention of ARP poisoning attacks.
 ARP vulnerabilities are directly caused by the lack of security with ARPs, unable to verify responses and allowing the acceptance of ARP responses without any prior request.
 Prevention of an ARP spoofing attack starts with a look at the application’s line of defense, observing if it can stand up to more serious attacks that result from ARP vulnerabilities.